elartic/Elartic/README.md

 <!--
 - 🔭 I’m currently working on
+- 🌱 I’m currently learning
 -->

 ### ✨ Hi there ✨

-- 📚 I'm a future IT student at URCA
+- 📚 I'm a student at URCA
-- 🌱 I’m currently learning Godot
 - 😄 Pronouns: they/them
 - 📫 How to reach me:
   - 📧 mail@hugotorres.me